franklesniak/retropie-setup/README.md

 ### Disconnect the Power and the microSD Card

 When the Raspberry Pi completes its shutdown, remove the power cable, and then remove the microSD card.

+## Copy RetroPie to Its Storage Device and Configure It

+### Connect the RetroPie Storage Device to the Technician's Computer

+By default, Raspberry Pis boot from microSD.
+However, Raspberry Pi 2B v1.2, Raspberry Pi 3B, 3B+, 3A+, and Raspberry Pi 4B support boot from USB.

+The Raspberry Pi 4B supports USB 3.0 / USB 3.1 Gen 1 / USB 3.2 Gen 1x1, making USB-attached storage notably more performant and capacious compared to microSD card options.

+In any case, the choice of RetroPie storage device referenced in this section will depend on the selected case.
+For example, using the Argon ONE m.2 SATA Expansion Board would result in you deciding to boot from USB using the m.2 SATA Expansion Board as the USB device.

+#### Argon ONE m.2 case

+If you are building a RetroPie using the Argon ONE m.2 case, please install the m.2 SATA drive into the Argon ONE m.2 SATA Expansion Board by following the instructions supplied with the Expansion Board.
+Next, connect the Argon ONE m.2 SATA Expansion Board to the technician's computer by using a USB-A to USB-A cable.

 ## Graveyard